-- Employees shall not report for duty or remain on duty while impaired by the consumption of alcohol.
-An employee will be deemed to be impaired by alcohol if that employee has a blood alcohol concentration of 0.04 or greater. - Employees shall not consume alcohol while on duty. - Employees required to undergo post-accident testing shall not use alcohol for 8 hours following the accident, or until they undergo a post-accident alcohol test. - Employees shall submit to all authorized drug or alcohol tests. - Employees shall not report for duty or remain on duty while under the influence of any controlled substance, except when the use thereof is pursuant to the instructions of a licensed physician who has advised the employee that the effect of the substance on the employee does not pose a significant risk of substantial harm to the employee or others in light of his/her normal job duties.
+- (1) Employees shall not report for duty or remain on duty while impaired by the consumption of alcohol.
+An employee will be deemed to be impaired by alcohol if that employee has a blood alcohol concentration of 0.04% or greater. - (2) Employees shall not consume alcohol while on duty. - (3) Employees required to undergo post-accident testing shall not use alcohol for 8 hours following the accident, or until they undergo a post-accident alcohol test. - (4) Employees shall submit to all authorized drug or alcohol tests. - (5) Employees shall not report for duty or remain on duty while under the influence of any controlled substance, except when the use thereof is pursuant to the instructions of a licensed physician who has advised the employee that the effect of the substance on the employee does not pose a significant risk of substantial harm to the employee or others in light of his/her normal job duties. - (6) Employees shall not abuse, knowingly overmedicate, inappropriately consume, or otherwise mistreat any prescription drugs approved by the employee's physician. - (7) Employees shall not possess, smoke, or otherwise use medical marijuana while on city premises or while on duty.

-In addition, subject to the disciplinary rules set forth below, employees who are found to have an alcohol concentration of 0.02 or greater, but less than 0.04, in any authorized alcohol test shall be removed from duty, and may not return to duty until the start of the employee's next regularly scheduled shift, but not less than 24 hours following administration of the test.
+In addition, subject to disciplinary rules set forth below, employees who are found to have an alcohol concentration of 0.02% or greater, but less than 0.04%, in any authorized alcohol test shall be removed from duty and may not return to duty until the start of the employee's next regularly scheduled shift, but not less than 24 hours following administration of the test.

-The foregoing rules shall apply to all employees and shall apply while on duty, during periods when they are on breaks or a lunch, or not performing safety or security sensitive functions.
+The foregoing rules shall apply to all employees and shall apply while on duty, during periods when they are on breaks or at lunch, or not performing safety or security sensitive functions.

-When Drug and Alcohol Testing May Be Required Of Employees
+Section 8.
+When Drug and Alcohol Testing May Be Required of All Employees

-Employees (and applicants) covered by this policy shall be required to submit to urine testing for use of prohibited drugs and/or Breathalyzer alcohol testing in the following circumstances.
+Employees (and applicants) covered by this policy shall be required to submit to urine testing for use of prohibited drugs and/or Breathalyzer alcohol testing in the following circumstances:

-- When the City has reasonable suspicion that an employee has violated any of the above prohibitions regarding use of alcohol or drugs.
-For purposes of this rule, reasonable suspicion shall be based on specific, contemporaneous, particular observations concerning the appearance, behavior, speech or body odors of the employee.
-The required observations must be made by a supervisor or city official or employee who is trained in detecting the signs and symptoms of misuse of alcohol and drug use. - As part of a pre-employment examination after a conditional job offer has been made, a fitness for duty physical examination, or any other lawful required periodic physical examination.
+- (a) When the city has reasonable suspicion that an employee has violated any of the above prohibitions regarding use of alcohol or drugs.
+For purposes of this rule, reasonable suspicion shall be based on specific, contemporaneous, articulable observations concerning the appearance, behavior, speech or body odors of the employee.
+The required observations must be made by two (2) of the following: a supervisor or city official or employee who is trained in detecting the signs and symptoms of misuse of alcohol and drug use. - (b) Return to duty testing is required after an employee has engaged in any of the above prohibitions concerning use of alcohol or drugs, unless the violation results in termination. - (c) As part of a pre-employment physical examination after a conditional job offer has been made, a fitness for duty physical examination, or any other lawful required periodic physical examination.
 Non-safety and non-security sensitive positions will not be required to undergo a pre-employment drug or alcohol test unless the applicant is otherwise required to undergo a pre-employment physical examination after a conditional job offer has been extended to the employee.